farosaves/faro/notes/Talkey/Wording.md

 ### V2 moved to ext page

 ## V3 - show hn
-Show HN: Chrome extension for saving pages - web clipper meets bookmark manager
+Show HN: Chrome extension for saving links - bookmark manager ⨯ web highlighter

 I was working on an AI flashcard app and in the card browser I added a functionality to open the page.
+Then I've randomly started using it for saving pages (like bookmarks), and it worked way better.
+Removed the AI, and now it's just saving the highlighted text to be the tagline.

+So it works because a generic tagline, like page description, is usually not specific enough.
+But writing a full note for each save would be too much effort.
+So highlighting the snippet is the best compromise here - it's just enough context to remember what the page is.
+#### PH

+Faro - saving pages done right

+I'd love feedback - would you need it?
+Do you know teams/orgs that would be interested in such product?
+%% I can  open-source it, add self-hosting & team-oriented features.  %%

-I've started using it for saving pages (like bookmarks), and it worked way better.
-Ended up with just saving highlighted text, no AI now.
+I was working on an AI flashcard app and in the card browser I added a functionality to open the page.
+Then I've randomly started using it for saving pages (like bookmarks), and it worked way better.
+Removed the , andnd now it's just saving the highlighted text to be the tagline.